Information for Parents

 Is there lead in food?

-Overall, food is not a major source lead.
-However, there are a few food sources that can be a risk for lead exposure:
+Overall, food is usually not a major source of lead exposure.
+However, there are a few food sources that have a higher risk of containing lead:

 • Some imported spices can contain lead, such as: